ydawei/mitsuba-shapenet/README.md

 # mitsuba-shapenet

 Most ShapeNet models are exported from SketchUp with double-faces.
 In original Mitsuba renderer without back-face culling, there are black pixels when intersecting the 'back side' face.
+There are also some categories, such as cars, are not double-sided.
+Some of them only have flipped faces, which makes backface culling not work.

-This fork simply modified the 'TriAccel' structure used for ray-triangle intersection.
-Face normal is used to decide whether the ray could hit the back side.
+This fork simply implements a 'shapenet' shape importer.
+It reads model and material from ShapeNet .obj files and assign them with proper 'twosided' BSDF.

 For more details about mitsuba renderer, please visit its homepage at https://www.mitsuba-renderer.org/ .